QoS-Aware Downlink Beamforming for Joint Transmission in Multi-Cell Networks: System Model

 For simplicity, we assume that a cluster consists of all the BSs within the same cell, i.e., BSs in each cluster are coordinated by one dedicated DU.
 In the JT mode, all the BSs in the cluster send the same signal to the intended UE.
 The received signal at $\text{UE}_{iu}$ is

-where $s_{iu}$, $\mathbf{w}_{iu}\in \mathbb{C}^{N_t}$, and $z_{iu} \sim N(0,\sigma^2)$ represent the DL transmit beamforming vector, signal, and additive white Gaussian noise (AWGN) for $\text{UE}_{iu}$, respectively.
+where $s_{iu}$, $\mathbf{w}_{iu}\in \mathbb{C}^{N_t}$, and $z_{iu} \sim N(0,\sigma^2)$ represent the DL signal, the transmit beamforming vector, and additive white Gaussian noise (AWGN) associated with $\text{UE}_{iu}$, respectively.
 The first term on the right-hand side is the collection of the intended signal for $\text{UE}_{iu}$, the second term is the intra-cell interference (Intra-CI), and the last term corresponds to the inter-cell interference (Inter-CI).
 Assuming the signal energy is normalized to one, the signal-to-interference-plus-noise ratio (SINR) of $\text{UE}_{iu}$ based on true CSI is given by

 where